Xilinx/Vitis_Libraries/vision/docs/src/bilateralfilter-bm.rst

 =========

 The Bilateral Filter design is validated on Alveo u200 board at 300 MHz frequency.
-The hardware resource utilizations are listed in the following table.
+Hardware resource utilization is shown in the following table.

-.. table:: Table 1 Hardware resources for Bilateral Filter
+.. table:: Table 1: Hardware Resources for Bilateral Filter
     :align: center

     +------------------+----------------------+--------------+-----------+----------+--------+